Updated on 16 July 2019 with new performance numbers, updated comparison chart and Aram’s presentation at Monerokon.

 Besides proof sizes, verification time has been effectively brought down with batch verification.

-Lelantus proofs, based off Sigma, take 300-400 ms to verify per proof, which is similar to Zerocoin.
-However with batch verification, where proofs are verified simultaneously together, with an anonymity set of 32,678, verifying 100 proofs takes around 2967 ms.
+Lelantus proofs, based off Sigma, take 200 ms to verify per proof, which is significantly faster than Zerocoin.
+However with batch verification, where proofs are verified simultaneously together, with an anonymity set of 32,384, verifying 100 proofs takes around 2368 ms.

-This means the cost of verifying a single proof is only 30 ms when using batch verification techniques.
-Recent developments with multi exponentiation tricks such as Pippenger and Straus techniques may further greatly improve this.
+This means the cost of verifying a single proof is only 23.7 ms when using batch verification techniques.
+We utilize multi exponentiation tricks such as Pippenger’s and Straus techniques to improve this as well.

 The chart below illustrates how Lelantus compares to other leading privacy schemes.

 As you can see, Lelantus performs very well in all measures; offering a high degree of anonymity, good performance and low proof sizes, without relying on experimental cryptography.
 We believe that Lelantus offers the most rounded privacy protocol available today.

 We expect Lelantus to be ready sometime in late 2019 or early 2020 as we wait for further peer review of the Lelantus paper.
 Sigma will be deployed in the interim in Q2 2019.

 The full academic paper is available at Eprint though we expect further improvements to be made.

 We would like to thank Jens Groth, Benedikt Bunz, Ariel Gabizon, Sarang Noether and Markulf Kohlweiss who provided invaluable feedback on Lelantus.

 You can check out some of our videos on Lelantus below: